- Headline

 "What does one do with such old machines?" the letter continued.
 "They are scrapped, what does one do with a lame horse, with such unproductive cattle—no, I won't carry the comparison to the end x x x.

 "But concerned here are no machines or horse or cows whose only purpose is to serve mankind, to produce goods for man.
-Once may destroy them, slaughter them as soon as they are no longer able to fulfill their destiny.
-But concerned creatures, our brothers and sisters.
+One may destroy them, slaughter them as soon as they are no longer able to fulfill their destiny.
+But concerned here are human beings, our fellow creatures, our brothers and sisters.
 Unfortunate human beings, sick human beings—unproductive human beings, for all I care.
 But have they thereby forfeited their right to live?"

-"Then it is only necessary to issue a secret decree that the method tested on the instance also is to be extended to other unproductives that this also may be used in incurable pulmonic patients, aged invalids, and soldiers seriously injured in the war!
+"Then it is only necessary to issue a secret decree that the method tested on the insane also is to be extended to other unproductives, that this also may be used in incurable pulmonic patients, aged invalids, and soldiers seriously injured in the war!

 "Then none of our lives is safe any more; some kind of commission can put you on a list of 'unproductives' who, according to their decision, have become unworthy to live.
 And the police won't protect you, no court will avenge the murder and mete out the justified punishment to murder!
 Who then can still trust his doctor!
 It isn't to be imagined what the letdown in morals and what general mutual mistrust will be carried even into families if this frightful teaching is tolerated, accepted and commanded." - History Unfolded Contributor